raphsa/Telco_Customer_churn/README.md

-# Telco_Customer_churn
-Telco Customer Churn Prediction
+## Telco Customer Churn Prediction
-Project Description
+# Project Description
 This project aims to analyze the churn behavior of customers in a telecommunications company using a dataset from Kaggle and develop a predictive model to identify whether a customer will leave the service or not.

-The main steps of the project include:
+# Project steps

-Exploratory Data Analysis (EDA)
+- Exploratory Data Analysis (EDA)
-Data Visualization
+- Data Visualization
-Feature Engineering
+- Feature Engineering
-Testing multiple Machine Learning algorithms
+- Testing multiple Machine Learning algorithms
-Comparing evaluation metrics across models
+- Comparing evaluation metrics across models

-Objectives
+# Goal
-Understand the key factors influencing customer churn.
+- Understand the key factors influencing customer churn.
-Build an accurate model to predict churn.
+- Build an accurate model to predict churn.
-Identify the best-performing algorithm based on metrics such as accuracy, F1-score, recall, and precision.
+- Identify the best-performing algorithm based on metrics such as accuracy, F1-score, recall, and precision.

-Dataset
+# Dataset
 The dataset used is the Telco Customer Churn Dataset, available on Kaggle.
 It contains demographic, contractual, and behavioral data about customers.

 Dataset Details